TeresaKa/project_stylometry_statistics/README.md

 ### Structure

     .
-    ├── dataset # Contains datasets in different languages ├── results # Contains the results for zscore, delta and error calculations as well as visualisations.
+    ├── dataset # Contains datasets in different languages - not pushed.
+    ├── results # Contains the results for zscore, delta and error calculations as well as visualisations.
-    ├── scripts # Contains scripts to calculate delta, transform the dataset and process the data ├── utils # Contains Jupyter Notebooks and scripts to visualize datasets and results and to support data processing.
+    ├── scripts # Contains scripts to calculate delta, transform the dataset and process the data.
+    ├── utils # Contains Jupyter Notebooks and scripts to visualize datasets and results and to support data processing.
     └── README.md